tjdwill/cpp-notes/basics/static-initialization-order.md

 ```

 Remember, when we include the header that defines some `inline` entity, that
+entity is *redefined* in the translation unit including the header.
+So, `bar`
-entity is *redefined*.
-So, now `bar` has its own copy of that definition within
+now has its own copy of that definition `Foo::kNameFromId` that lives in the
-the same translation unit.
+same TU as `kDoubleFromName`.
 Additionally, based on the rules of static
-initialization, because the data member is inlined, it is partially-dynamic.
+initialization, the data member undergoes partially-dynamic initialization
-Since the `#include` directive that defines `Foo::kNameFromId` appears before
+because it's inlined.
+Since the `#include` directive that defines
-the definition of `kDoubleFromName`, `Foo::kNameFromId` will be initialized
+`Foo::kNameFromId` appears *before* the definition of `kDoubleFromName`,
+`Foo::kNameFromId` will be initialized before `kDoubleFromName` in accordance
-before `kDoubleFromName` in accordance to rule 2.
-In other words, the program is
+with the associated rules.
+In other words, the program is no longer susceptible
-no longer susceptible to SIOF, making `inline` a potential solution.
+to SIOF, making `inline` a potential solution.

 There is a discussion to be had about which solution is better architecturally,
 but my primary concern was understanding *why* the solutions work.
 I know have a